-The possibility of awarding two additional points raises the question of what standard of performance would justify the maximum award?
+The possibility of awarding two additional points raises the question of what standard of performance would justify the maximum award.

-There is no guidance in the STPC&D but the following pointers may be considered:
+There is no guidance in the Document but the following pointers may be considered:

-- Has the LP completed outreach work or planning for outreach for at least 90% of the time available for this purpose? - Has the outreach work received consistently excellent evaluations? - Has the LP successfully undertaken a strategic leadership role? - Is there evidence of highly successful outcomes for teachers and pupils as a result of the LPs interventions?
+- Has the LP completed outreach work or planning for outreach for at least 90% of the time available for this purpose? - Has the outreach work received consistently excellent evaluations?
+(If outreach work is part of the responsibilities of the post) - Has the LP successfully undertaken a strategic leadership role? - Is there evidence of highly successful outcomes for teachers and pupils as a result of the LPs interventions?